Iloperidone (Monograph)

 Mild hepatic impairment: Dosage adjustment not necessary.

-Moderate hepatic impairment: Dosage reduction may be required, if clinically indicated.
+Moderate hepatic impairment: Dosage reduction may be required if clinically indicated.

-Severe hepatic impairment: Not studied; use not recommended.
-(See Special Populations under Pharmacokinetics.)
+Severe hepatic impairment: Use not recommended.

 Renal Impairment